may-gvg/CS50x/10. Final Project/data_dev_junior/README.md

-<h2>data_dev_j</h2>
+# DATA DEV JUNIOR
+#### Demo:
+#### Description:

+Online api json loader:
+* json API url loader to the table
+* conecting to NBP API for daily currency rates
+* download daily curency rates
+* plot daily curency rates on graphs

+Data loader csv, xls, db:
-* Upload and load analiza .csv, xls, db to the table on dashbord
+* upload and load analiza .csv, xls, db to the table on dashbord
 * choose db table to table
-* Plot value count of columns table
+* plot value count of loaded data columns
-* Show statistic data of the table
+* show statistic values of loaded data

-* Jason Api url loader to the table
-* Conecting to NBP API for daily currency rates
-* Download dailu curency rates
-* Plot daily curency rates on graphs
+Notebooks

-* Upload and display jupyter, databrics notebook downloaded as analiza.html or analiza2.html
+* upload and display jupyter, databrics notebook downloaded as analiza.html or analiza2.html

+Link
-* Link to your jupyter tree, databrics and kaggle and toolband
+* link to your jupyter notebook tree
+* link to databrics
+* link to kaggle
+* powered by toolband.com

+Lyrics
-* bit of Pandas and Pyspark walk through
+* bit of Pandas and Pyspark basic analisys walk-through